 About the Collection

 Dedicated to the music and his craft, Freedman wanted the tapes to be always available to the bands he recorded.
 However, magnetic media is subject to degradation over time.
 He alerted the public to the massive nature of this preservation proposal through multiple articles in newspapers; thus, Harvard University became aware of a once in a lifetime opportunity to collaborate on an exclusive project and approached Freedman with a feasible way to preserve and make available the life’s work of a creative visionary.

 Freedman had maintained his archive of thousands of videotapes at his home until he donated his collection to Harvard in 2012.
 His audio recordings of local rock, dating back to the late 1970s, now reside at Harvard’s Loeb Music Library.
 The collection at the Harvard Film Archive consists of over two thousand hours of recorded rock performances, recorded on VHS, Hi8, 8mm video, and MiniDV.
 There are associated materials including flyers and set lists for some of the tapes.

 Research & Re-use

-A detailed finding aid describing the Arthur Freedman Collection at the HFA is available in Hollis for Archival Discovery.
+A detailed finding aid describing the contents of the Arthur Freedman Collection at the HFA and a finding aid for the audio portion housed at the Loeb Music Library are available in Hollis for Archival Discovery.